btryba/simplex/README.md

 ninja
 ```

-Or you can use the CMake-tools extension by Microsoft in Visual Studio Code.
+Or you can use the CMake-tools extension by Microsoft in Visual Studio Code to do the build steps.

-This will create an output folder with all the libraries and executable files from all the projects.
+This will create an bin folder with all the libraries and executable files from all the projects.
+Inside the bin folder it will be organized by OS (eg: Linux, Windows, Darwin (Mac), etc...), it's bitness (eg: 32bit, 64bit) and then by build type (eg: Debug, Release, etc...)